synapseweb3/forcerelay/guide/src/templates/help_templates/help.md

     config          Validate Hermes configuration file
     create          Create objects (client, connection, or channel) on chains fee             Interact with the fee middleware
-    forcerelay      Start to relay ETH headers to CKB health-check    Performs a health check of all chains in the the config help            Print this message or the help of the given subcommand(s) keys            Manage keys in the relayer for each chain
+    forcerelay      Relay ETH headers to CKB and maintain them in CKB contract health-check    Performs a health check of all chains in the the config help            Print this message or the help of the given subcommand(s) keys            Manage keys in the relayer for each chain